← Back to ZeroDay Dev

 EIP Atlas

 Searchable ERC and EIP standards.
 Browse by number or keyword.
 Each standard can link to "practice this EIP"—questions and exercises that drill that specific standard.
+Tap the copy icon in the top right to copy a standard's content to share.

 Protocol Patterns

 DeFi architecture layers and invariants.
 Browse patterns (lending, AMM, vault, etc.) and "practice this pattern" to reinforce the design and its failure modes.
+Tap the copy icon in the top right to copy a pattern's content to share.

 Glossary

 The app includes a built-in glossary of security and DeFi terms.
 Access it from the More tab.
+Glossary terms also power the iOS learning widget.

 • Domain filter — Filter glossary terms by domain (Exploits, Solidity, DeFi, etc.).